herbsjs/buchu/README.md

         Ok: { item: { id: 100, name: 'Do not forget this', position: 9 } }
     },
     steps: [
-        { type: 'step', description: 'Check if the Item is valid', return: {} }, { type: 'step', description: 'Check if the List exists', return: {} }, {
+        { type: 'step', description: 'Check if the Item is valid', elapsedTime: 0.584 , return: {} },
+        { type: 'step', description: 'Check if the List exists', elapsedTime: 0.2547 , return: {}  },
+        {
             type: 'if else',
             description: 'Add or Update the Item',